 Warosoku: Hand-Poured Haze Candles

 Warosoku is a Japanese term for traditional Japanese candles.
-Warosoku create long, beautiful flames without dripping, produce almost no soot and differ from western candles in the type of wax and its unique construction.
+Warosoku create long, beautiful flames without dripping and produce almost no soot.
+They differ from western candles in the type of wax, materials for wick, and their unique construction.

-Warosoku are made by hand pouring, but it is entirely different from the western candle making.
+Warosoku are not made by mold and its manufacturing method is entirely different from the western candle making.
 Holding a bundle of wick sticks in one hand, an artisan dips the other hand in the melted haze wax and literally pours the wax over the wicks by hand.
 This is possible because of a relatively low melting point of the haze wax.
-He repeats the process many times until the candles become a desired thickness.
-The following video features warosoku making by Mr. Isobe, who made the warosoku we offer here.
+He repeats the process many times, thickening the candles layer by layer until they become a desired thickness.
+The following video features warosoku making by Mr. Isobe, who made the warosoku offered at Ombrato.

 A Note about Wick Trimming and Candle Holders

 When the flame becomes very large and the burning wick grows over 1 inch, we recommend trimming the wick.
 Using a wick trimmer cut the wick, leaving about half an inch.
 Do not over-trim, as the very short wick does not absorb enough wax and causes dripping.

 Since warosoku we offer are slim and the center is hollow, we recommend placing them on candle holders that are designed specifically for warosoku.
 These candle holders have sharp, needle-like rods that securely hold warosoku.
 Short candles (4 5/16” long) can use any of the candle holders we offer.
 Medium and large candles should use our Cast Iron Candle Holder with Handle as it has a thicker rod.